-If you have suffered persecution in the past or have a well-founded fear of persecution in the future on account of your race, religion, nationality, membership in a particular social group, or political opinion, you could file a claim for asylum in the United States.
+If you are a foreign-born person in the United States who has suffered persecution in the past or have a well-founded fear of persecution in the future on account of your race, religion, nationality, membership in a particular social group, or political opinion, you could file a claim for asylum.

-The next step is to convince the judge or officer that this persecution occurred specifically because of your race, nationality, religion, membership in a particular social group, or political opinion—that is, one or more of the five grounds specified in the Immigration and Nationality Act (I.N.A.).
+The next step is to convince the immigration judge or asylum officer that this persecution occurred specifically because of your race, nationality, religion, membership in a particular social group, or political opinion—that is, one or more of the five grounds specified in the Immigration and Nationality Act (I.N.A.) at Section 208.13.

 Think about your case as a series of steps: If you have suffered or fear harm that is so severe it can be considered persecution, you have fulfilled step one.
 Step two is to establish the nexus—to tie the persecution to one of the five grounds.
-Why did the persecutor harm you?

-Every asylum claim is adjudicated on a case-by-case basis, meaning that the asylum officer or immigration judge will look at the facts of the case and apply the law to those facts.
+Asylum claims are decided on a case-by-case basis, meaning that the asylum officer or immigration judge will look at the individual facts of the case and apply the law to those facts.
 With that in mind, here are some examples where nexus can be established:

 If you submitted an affirmative application for asylum and are appearing before an asylum officer, you might receive some help with establishing nexus.
 Unlike immigration judges, asylum officers have an affirmative duty to gather all information about nexus.
 This means that they must ask questions to determine whether the persecution the applicant suffered or fear has a tie to at least one of the five grounds.

 Regardless of this affirmative duty, you have the burden of proving that there is a nexus between the persecution and one of the five grounds.
 When deciding whether you have met your burden, the judge or officer looks at what a reasonable person would believe.
 Showing a nexus can be tricky.
 For example, you would not be able to establish nexus if the military forcefully conscripted you only because you were a young man.
 There is nothing unique or personal about young men being conscripted.